jdriscoll/jdriscoll.github.com/blog/_posts/2013-01-26-one-week-with-appcode.markdown

 ### Intentions

 One of my favorite features is what JetBrains calls "Intentions".
 These are context sensitive (and language specific) actions that perform common tasks automatically.
 They can add missing imports, add definitions for existing methods in your interface, convert instance variables to properties and a hundred other things.
 All of this is pretty much as easy as typing option-return and sending AppCode off to do your bidding.
-I've found Intensions drastically reduce both the number of distractions and the amount of navigation I need to do while writing code.
+I've found Intentions drastically reduce both the number of distractions and the amount of navigation I need to do while writing code.
 Instead of jumping up to the top of the file to add a property to the private interface I can just use the property and AppCode will see that it doesn't exist yet and offer to define it wherever I'd like.
 If I need to declare an existing method in the public interface it only takes two keystrokes and I don't have to leave my place the implementation file.

 ### Live Templates